kellyjonbrazil/jc/README.md

 # JC
 JSON CLI output utility

-`jc` is used to JSONify the output of many standard linux cli tools for easier parsing in scripts.
+`jc` is used to JSONify the output of many standard linux cli tools and file types for easier parsing in scripts.
 See the **Parsers** section for supported commands.

 This allows further command line processing of output with tools like `jq` simply by piping commands: